 A Little Helping Hand

-Sadly, each year millions of babies and families are affected by premature births, complications during birth and birth defects – however, in many cases these complications could be prevented.
+Sadly, each year millions of babies and families are affected by premature births, complications during birth and birth defects.
+In many cases these complications could be prevented.

 Funding for research into complications during pregnancy and childbirth is a critical need.
 We are looking to build on our strengths in research, innovation and discovery to transform the care of mums, babies and their families.

-By choosing to donate to CW+, your gift will go towards our vital research in maternal health and complications in pregnancy and childbirth, and innovation programmes led by our nurses, midwives and doctors.
+Your gift to A Little Helping Hand will go towards vital research in maternal health and complications in pregnancy and childbirth, as well as innovation programmes led by our nurses, midwives and doctors.

-Together we can support pregnant women and their families, helping make a real difference to their pregnancy journey, birth and beyond.
+Together we can support pregnant women and their families, helping make a real difference to their pregnancy journey, birthing experience and beyond.

 Lucy Coe, Matron, The Kensington Wing, Chelsea and Westminster Hospital